Captcalvin07/silksong-status-generator/README.md

 # silksong-status-generator
-Generates Silksong Status so I dont have to write it everyday
+Generates a Discord Silksong status with the percentage chance of Silksong tommorow so I don't have to write it everyday.
+Done for memes and to see if I could lmao.